KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ### 5.5 Recovery

 This specification assumes that the user has continuing needs to use their identifiers to access their personal resources, even as the authentication factors become obsolete or are lost.
-More description can be found in this description of [Did Recovery].
+More description can be found in this description of [Did Recovery] or this for [Regeneration].
 The following are some of the known ways that loss of use of an authentication factor can occur:
 * 1 The device holding the authentication factor is lost.
 * 2 The algorithm or key strength is declared obsolete or unable to continue to protect the user's authentication factors.
 * 3 A key has become compromised or is otherwise no longer usable.